-As a background, please read our article on Christian reconstructionism, which is closely related to “dominion theology” and “theonomy.”
-This line of theological interpretation states that biblical Christianity will rule all areas of society, personal and corporate, and that the goal of Christians is to help create a worldwide kingdom patterned after the Mosaic Law.
-Those that hold these views believe that Christ will not return to earth until such a kingdom has been established, a view that is completely antithetical to the Bible’s teaching on the second coming of Jesus Christ.
+As a background to a discussion of a Christian kingdom, please read our article on Christian reconstructionism, a teaching closely related to dominion theology and theonomy.
+This line of theological interpretation states that biblical Christianity will rule all areas of society, personal and corporate, and that the goal of Christians is to create a worldwide kingdom patterned after the moral aspects of the Mosaic Law.
+Those who hold this view believe that Christ will not return to earth until such a Christian kingdom has been established.

-The principal goal, then, of dominion theology and Christian reconstructionism is political and religious domination of the world through the implementation of the moral laws, and subsequent punishments, of the Old Testament (the sacrificial and ceremonial laws having been fulfilled in the New Testament).
-This is not a government system ruled by the church, but rather a government conformed to the Law of God.
+The principal goal of dominion theology and Christian reconstructionism is to establish a literal Christian kingdom.
+When the Christian kingdom is in place, believers will hold political and religious domination of the whole world.
+The leaders of the Christian kingdom will implement the moral laws of the Old Testament—and mete out the related punishments for infractions of that law.
+(The sacrificial and ceremonial laws will not be part of the Christian kingdom, as those have been fulfilled in Christ.)
+The Christian kingdom will not be a secular government system ruled by the church as much as it will be a government conformed to the Law of God.

 Attempts to change societies and cultures from without will always fail.
-Changing people on the inside is God’s work through His Holy Spirit, and therefore no one can be forced into the kingdom.
+Just taking control of the political process or establishing moral laws will not effect change in people’s hearts.
+Christianity cannot be forced on people, and the Christian kingdom is not a biblical concept.
+Changing people from the inside out is God’s work through His Holy Spirit.
 God is more interested in saving people’s souls than He is in forcing people to obey His laws.
-If an unsaved person if forced to obey God’s law, he would be doing it out of fear and obligation.
+If an unsaved person is forced to obey God’s law, he would be doing so out of fear and obligation.
 God wants a person to come to repentance (2 Peter 3:9) and then to obey His commands out of reverence and love (1 John 5:3).
-So the answer to the question is no. God has not called us to enforce His commands on an unredeemed world.
-Rather, he has called us to proclaim the message of salvation—the redeeming power and life-transforming message of Jesus’ death on the cross (Romans 5:8).